-Fees and tariffs collected other than those relative to granting credit are recognized when the service is rendered or the terms are complied with for its collection.
+Commissions and fees collected other than those relative to granting credit are recognized when the service is rendered, or the terms are complied with for its collection.

 Account managing fees, fiduciary activities, fund transfers, letters of credit, and others are recognized with the service is rendered, the amounts are fixed and collected only in cash thereafter.